OctopusDeploy/docs/docs/infrastructure/index.md

 ## Accounts

-In addition to the deployment targets listed above, you add  the following account types.
+In addition to the deployment targets listed above, you add the following account types to be used in your deployments.

 - [Azure](/docs/infrastructure/accounts/azure/index.md)
 - [AWS](/docs/infrastructure/accounts/aws/index.md)